 Losing a loved one to someone else's negligent actions can be very painful.
 It's even more traumatic when you have to experience financial losses when footing funeral expenses.
 But that's not all.
 You will still have to face some laborious legal process to get real justice for your loved one.

 The good news, however, is that you don't have to do it alone.
 We can bear your legal burdens.
-At Calhoun, Meredith, and Sims, PLLC, our attorneys have successfully handled wrongful death claims to our clients' satisfaction.
+At Calhoun Meredith, our attorneys have successfully handled wrongful death claims to our clients' satisfaction.
 You should schedule consultations with us immediately.
 We promise to exceed your expectations.